blipjoy/nm-prototype/README.md

 ----------------

 Rachel is 15 years old.
-She grew up hearing stories of a strange island called "Neverwell", told by her grandfather ("Poppa" to Rachel).
+She grew up hearing stories of a strange island called "Neverwell", told by her grandfather ("Papa" to Rachel).
 Rachel was 5 at the time, and the stories were always something adventurous and entertaining.
 Papa would tell her about the inhabitants of the island, and how they could perform magic.
 He would fight monsters while hunting for treasures buried in deep caves.